Back to Tech Articles

 Honda Crank Pulley Tool

 A: Since 1990, there is only one size to fit Honda crank pulley's with the hexagon slot.
 Look at the picture and you will see the tool has 6 flat sides - a hexagon shape.
-Remove the splash shield and look directly at your crank pulley, If it has a hexagon female slot in it, this crank pulley tool will work.
-You insert the tool, use a breaker bar to hold it and put a socket through the middle of the hole of the tool, onto the crank pulley bolt.
-You are now able to keep the crank pulley stationary while you turn the crank bolt to loosen it.
+Remove the splash shield and look directly at your crank pulley, If it has a hexagon female slot in it, this crankshaft pulley tool will work.
+You insert the tool, use a breaker bar to hold the crank pulley stationary and put a socket through the middle (of the hole of the crankshaft pulley tool), onto the crank pulley bolt.
+You are now able to keep the crank pulley from turning while you loosen the crankcase pulley bolt.

 Q: Help!
 Is there a special tool used to hold the crank pulley on Honda's?
-When I try to loosen the crank bolt the engine just turns.
+When I try to loosen the crank bolt the engine just turns so I am unable to loosen the crankshaft pulley bolt.

-A: Yes, the Honda/Acura crank pulley holding tool I recommend is the 648796-Powerbuilt , it is in the "how to" video above.
+A: Yes, the Honda/Acura crankshaft pulley holding tool I recommend is our Honda Crank Pulley Tool, it is like the one in the "how to" video above but DenLors has a LIFETIME WARRANTY.
 When the crank pulley holding tool is used the crank pulley (or damper) is held in place so you can loosen the crank pulley bolt.

 If the timing belt failed while driving, valve damage may have occurred.
 What are your options?